CJ-1000 (missile)

-The CJ-1000 (长剑-1000 (Cháng Jiàn 1000, long sword 1000)) is a hypersonic anti-ship cruise missile powered by an air-breathing scramjet engine.
+The CJ-1000 (长剑-1000 (Cháng Jiàn 1000, long sword 1000)) is a hypersonic land attack and anti-ship cruise missile powered by an air-breathing scramjet engine.

-History

-The missile was first observed during the preparation of the 2025 China Victory Day Parade in August 2025.

 Design

 The CJ-1000 is a hypersonic cruise missile designed for long-range precision strike.
 The missile is likely based on the CJ-100 missile, previously seen on the 70th anniversary of the People's Republic of China in 2019.
 The missile reportedly is fitted with a scramjet engine, allowing maneuverable, sustained hypersonic flight within the atmosphere.

 Chinese state media reported that the CJ-1000 is designed to engage "system-node targets on the ground, at sea or in the air", suggesting the missile is capable of targeting aircraft.
 The intended aerial targets for CJ-1000 are likely slow-moving, high-altitude, large aircraft such as aerial refuelers, airborne early warning and control (AEW&C) aircraft, and surveillance planes.